How to Avoid a Utility Shutoff

 First, reach out to the utility company directly and let them know your situation.
 There are humans on the other end and if you can’t afford to make payments they might have some options to help keep the lights on.

 Depending on the company, they might lower your payments, temporarily take you off the hook for upcoming payments, or drop late fees.
-For instance, PG&E, which is located in Northern California, offers relief options such as reduced payments.
-The Florida Public Utilities has expanded billing options and payment options for those experiencing financial hardship.
-Do some poking around to see if your utility company offers similar routes.
+Some companies may offer relief options, such as reduced payments, while others may be able to offer expanded billing options and payment options for those experiencing financial hardship.
+Do some poking around to see what your utility company offers.

 If you were in good standing and paid your bills in a timely manner, there may be a better chance that they’ll be open to working with you on coming up with solutions.